 Machine or hand tool planting must be done using equipment capable of producing a 10-inch deep planting slit.
-For hand planting, dibble bars, planting shovels and sharpshooter shovels can be used but must have blades at least three inches wide.
+Hand planting tools should be limited to dibble bars, plug bars, planting shovels, hoedads or sharpshooters and must have blades at least three inches wide.
 Creating an hourglass-shaped hole with a dibble bar is unacceptable.
 When using a dibble bar, a second hole is required to close the bottom of the first hole.
 The following technical guides can be referenced for additional information as well as illustrations demonstrating proper planting techniques for both hand and machine planting operations.